bleroy/3d-junkyard/Atari130MX/readme.md

 Usually this will come with the adapters for your flavor of vintage keys in a small bag.
 You'll need to separate each adapter using nippers.
 The small parts linking the adapters during fabrication are positioned to not get in the way, but it's still a good idea to cut them as flush as possible.

 Insert each adapter into one of the switches.
-Note that the return key is the only one for which the switch is rotated 90 degrees, so this one needs a different adapter.
+Note that the delete, break and return keys are the only ones for which the switches are rotated 90 degrees, so they need different adapters.

 Use a key cap extractor to remove the keys from your vintage keyboard (a key extractor is the best way to make sure you don't damage the caps).
 Make sure to be especially gentle if you have the square variant, those break easily.